faraaz-e/food-app/README.md

   * Virtual DOM is basically a representation of actual DOM.
 It is just an object representing a UI.
   * **Diff Algorithm** finds out the difference between the two virtual DOM - previous virtualDOM/object and the updated virtualDOM/object and then update the actual DOM.
 This is how React becomes fast.

+### Ep - 06 : Exploring the world
+---

+> Monolithic Architecture

+  * It has all different services like Backend/APIs, UI, Auth, DB etc. in a single/same project.
+Traditionally apps were developed based on this architecture.
+Example, creating all services in a single tech stack.

+> Microservices Architecture

+  * Different services like Backend/APIs, UI, Auth, DB etc. are created as different projects.
+Nowadays, companies are moving towards this architecture.
+Example, creating different services in different tech stack like UI in React, Backend APIs in Java, SMS services in GoLang etc. These services run on different ports and interact with each other forming a working application.

+* 2 methods to load the UI data using API

+  -    UI Loads ==>> API (eg. takes 500ms to load) ==>> RENDER UI   (Poor technique)
+  -    UI Loads ==>> RENDER UI ==>> API (eg. takes 500ms to load) ==>> RENDER    (Better UX)

+> React Hooks - useEffect()

+  * useEffect()

+    - useEffect(__) takes in two arguments - a callback function and dependency array.
+    - useEffect's callback function will be called after the component renders.
+    - In simple words, If you need to do something after the component renders, you need to write it inside useEffect.

+      `useEffect( ()=>{}, [] )`